-The paper first demonstrates, based on control trajectory optimization results, that using the off-going clutch during the inertia phase along with the main, oncoming clutch can improve the performance an automatic transmission (AT) upshift control in terms of faster and/or more comfortable shift, while sacrificing transmission efficiency and control simplicity to some extent.
-The use of linear quadratic regulation (LQR) in upshift control is beneficial from the standpoint of optimality of multi-input control action, and the possibility to set a trade-off between the aforementioned conflicting criteria.
-The proposed LQR cost function includes two conflicting criteria related to driving comfort and clutch thermal energy loss, while the third criterion related to shift duration is determined by imposing a linear profile of oncoming clutch slip-speed reference, shown to be nearly-optimal based on control trajectory optimization.
-A special emphasis is on proper implementation of nonlinear energy loss term through linear LQR cost function cross term and using a clipped optimal control approach to provide that the clutches (described as torque source elements) can only dissipate energy.
-The LQR approach is applied for a fifth-order powertrain model and different control scenarios ranging from the use of single clutch towards using both clutches and engine torque reduction.
-Pareto frontiers obtained by applying the LQR approach for different sets of cost function weighting coefficients are discussed and compared with multi-objective genetic algorithm-based control parameter optimization results.
-The analysis points out that the LQR approach can reproduce Pareto frontiers obtained by multi-objective optimization.
-Thus, apart from being used in realistic closed-loop control, the LQR approach can be exploited for computationally efficient (off-line) optimization purposes.
+This paper considers using linear quadratic regulation (LQR) for multi-input control of the Automatic Transmission (AT) upshift inertia phase.
+The considered control inputs include the transmission input/engine torque, oncoming clutch torque, and traditionally not used off-going clutch torque.
+Use of the off-going clutch has been motivated by discussed Control Trajectory Optimization (CTO) results demonstrating that employing the off-going clutch during the inertia phase along with the main, oncoming clutch can improve the upshift control performance in terms of the shift duration and/or comfort by trading off the transmission efficiency and control simplicity to some extent.
+The proposed LQR approach provides setting an optimal trade-off between the conflicting criteria related to driving comfort and clutches thermal energy loss.
+It ensures tracking a linear-like profile of oncoming clutch slip speed reference, which was found to be nearly optimal based on control trajectory optimization results.
+A special attention is given on proper implementation of nonlinear energy loss term through LQR cost function cross term and using a clipped optimal control approach to provide that the clutches (described as torque source elements) can only dissipate energy.
+The LQR approach was applied to a fifth-order powertrain model and different upshift control scenarios ranging from the use of single clutch towards using both clutches and transmission input/engine torque reduction.
+It is shown that the LQR approach can reproduce Pareto frontiers obtained by multi-objective control parameter optimization demonstrating that apart from being used in closed loop controls, the proposed LQR approach can also be exploited for computationally efficient (off-line) optimization purposes.

 Ivan Cvok, Josko Deur, Vladimir Ivanovic, Yijing Zhang, Yuji Fujii